Fall turkey hunting techniques

 - Pot calls are commonly made from a flat piece of slate or glass and then scratched with a “striker” to create different sounds.
 Using different materials (slate or glass) and different “strikers” will produce different pitches and sounds.
 Many turkey hunters carry a pot call with 3 or more strikers to imitate different birds.

-For more calls, and to hear different calls visit the National Wild Turkey Federation calling tips webpage.
+Learn more about turkey calls and hear their different calls at the National Wild Turkey Federation The Sounds of the Wild Turkey page.

 Tips for Calling: